 Allego has an investment in equity securities which relates to an investment in Voltalis.
-The investment qualifies for the level 3 category in the fair value hierarchy as the securities are not traded in an active market and there is no observable market data.
-The fair value of these securities is determined using valuation techniques which use unobservable inputs that are significant to fair value.
+The investment qualifies for the level 3 category in the fair value hierarchy as the securities are not traded in an active market and no observable market transactions occurred on or near the reporting date.
+The fair value as ofDecember 31, 2024, was determined based on a observable market transaction in July 2024, factoring in potential changes in the valuation through the reporting date and adjusting for differences in the observable transaction and equity owned by Allego securities (i.e., applying a minority discount).
 The investment in equity securities is presented within non-current other financial assets, and the fair value changes of this investment are recognized in the consolidated statement of other comprehensive income.